bniculea/dev-node-angular-test/readme.md

 2. Make sure that Docker is up and running (maybe play with a simple command like `docker ps -a` which will display all the containers that are running and/or stopped)
 3. `cd` into the root folder.
 Note: you have to be at the same level with the `docker-compose.yml` file.
 4. Build the docker images by running `docker-compose build`.
+5. Run `docker-compose up` in your favorit terminal/cli
+6. When the docker-compose has finished its job go and visit the `http://localhost:9000` endpoint in your browser.
+   Note: If you want to see the data which is currently persisted in the database, visit `http://localhost:8888` and open the `test` database and then the `users` collection.